MetalHexx/TeensyROM-UI/README.md

 If you multitask a lot and don't always have a lot of time to sink into a full C64 play session, this is for you.
 Turn on the C64, load the UI, click random, and you get instant gratification for a quick play session.

 #### Kids
-This is a much easier interface to navigate (at least I think so) than the C64 and kids have shorter attention spans.
+Kids have short attention spans.
 The randomization features are invaluable here and will keep them engaged for much longer.

 #### Chiptune Lovers
 This is the retro jukebox you've been looking for.
 The continuous playing capability turns your 8-bit machine into a streaming service so can enjoy tunes hands free while you do other things.
 DeepSID rules, but it's not hardware and it does sound different. :)